progress4apple/progress.rocks/_drafts/progress-made-it-to-the-app-store.md

 Especially, I'd like to thank all of you which gave the Beta version a test ride.
 Because of this, I prepared a little gift for you: You'll receive a promo code to download Progress for free.
 Even more, it allows you to download any future updates for free too.
 That said, you'll be able to use Progress without paying a dime - forever!

-Thanks again, I', really enjoying having you on this journey.
+Thanks again, I really enjoy having you on this journey.
 Marco

 <a href="https://appstore.com/progress-for-apple-reminders" target="_blank" class="appstore"><img src="/images/App_Store_Badge.svg" alt="Download on the App Store" /></a>